-In 2015, more than 2,000 alumni and friends demonstrated their commitment to SLS’s future, generously giving more than $4.4 million to the Law Fund.
-These gifts of all sizes come together to make an impact, one roughly equivalent to the payout of an $88 million endowment.
+In 2020, more than 2,200 alumni and friends demonstrated their commitment to SLS’s present and future.
+These gifts of all sizes come together to support every corner of Stanford Law School.

-Gifts to the Law Fund enhance every aspect of the SLS experience today’s students enjoy, including:
+Gifts to the Law Fund enhance the SLS experience today’s students enjoy, including: